Ever wondered why Norwegians are the way they are? The answer, at least in part, lies in the societal norms known as the law of jante.

 Once you've lived in Norway for a while, you'll come across more and more everyday references to janteloven as a reason for Norwegian society being the way it is.

-Janteloven (the law of Jante) at its simplest describes the way that all Norwegians (and in fact, other Scandinavians too) should behave: putting society ahead of the individual, not boasting about individual accomplishments or being jealous of others.
+Janteloven (the law of Jante) at its simplest describes the way that all Norwegians (and in fact, other Scandinavians too) behave: putting society ahead of the individual, not boasting about individual accomplishments, and not being jealous of others.

 Conforming to societal expectations

-I think it’s fair to say that Norway is a more cohesive society than the UK or USA.
+I think it's fair to say that Norway in general is a more cohesive society than the UK or USA.

 As a liberal who believes in the right of the individual to live their life as they wish, it has been quite an adjustment.
-I’m not saying the system is right or wrong, but it works well in this environment and in these circumstances.
+I'm not saying the behaviour is right or wrong, but it does work well in this environment and in these circumstances.

 The term janteloven can be traced back to Aksel Sandemose, a Danish-turned-Norwegian author, whose works of fiction included references to these “laws” in the context of small-town Denmark (taken from an English translation on Wikipedia):